goodreasonai/nichey/README.md

 **Use LLMs to generate a wiki for your research topic, sourcing from the web and your docs**

 Nichey is a python package that helps create and manage targeted wikis for a research topic you specify.
-After building a wiki, you can serve it locally on `localhost` or export the pages to markdown files.
+Just like on Wikipedia, pages will contain links to other pages and to sources.
+After building your wiki, you can serve it locally on `localhost` or export the pages to markdown files.

 If you like this project, please leave a star!

-Developers, feel free to create GUI wrappers around Nichey and let us know about them!
+Nichey is free and open source software.
+Feel free to create your own GUI wrappers and make [contributions](#contributing).

 ![image](images/article.png)